This country-specific Q&A provides an overview of Merger Control laws and regulations applicable in Mexico.

 Is there a public announcement that a notification has been filed?

 No formal or public announcement is issued by the agency.
-For instance, Commission’s website does include a public list where it is possible to see, at least partially, the parties involved in a concentration.
-Once the concentration is cleared, the Commission publishes a confidential version of the resolution.
-It is possible to request the agency that the identity of the parties be confidential.
+For instance, the Mexican Competition Commission website has a public list where it is possible to see, at least partially, the parties involved in a concentration and the docket number of such concentration.
+Once the concentration is cleared, the Commission publishes a public version of the resolution (redacted, without all the confidential information of the parties).
+It is also possible to request the agency that the identity of the parties be confidential.